 In September 2019, Martinis and his team announced the development of a new microchip called Sycamore.
 They estimated the 3 minute and 20 second long sample calculation run using this quantum chip would take somewhere around 10,000 years if you had 100,000 conventional computers.
 The next month, Google announced it had achieved “quantum supremacy” — using a quantum computer to successfully calculate a problem that was beyond the capabilities of a conventional computer.

-The main area where Google’s work in quantum computing promises to be useful is artificial intelligence, where it’s technology promises to help address the need for increasingly high computation capacity.
+The main area where Google’s work in quantum computing promises to be useful is artificial intelligence, where its technology promises to help address the need for increasingly high computation capacity.
 It will take time before Google is using quantum computing to better screen for disease or make advancements in materials science, but the advancements the company has made so far suggest this kind of breakthrough could occur in the future.

 Machine learning and AI are fueling Waymo’s dominance in self-driving tech, though commercialization is likely still far off.

 Today, more than 40 automakers and tech heavyweights are working on building autonomous car technology.
 Progress towards working prototypes on the road has been slow, due to disasters like the fatal crash involving a self-driving Uber vehicle in 2018 and the collision of a Tesla vehicle that killed two men in 2021, as well as the inherent technical difficulty of building a self-driving car that can navigate complex environments safely.